What is home insurance?

 - must achieve a high score in our customer satisfaction survey

-This list, ranked by total score, contains only those home insurers we were able to rate for both policies and customer experience.
+This list, ranked by total score, contains only those home insurers we were able to rate for both policies and customer service.
 Therefore a number of insurers aren't included.

 - Full list of contents insurance policies compared

 - Full list of buildings insurance policies compared

-Table notes: Customer score data based on a survey of 1,686 policyholders who have recently made a home insurance claim between November and December 2020.
+Table notes: Customer score data based on a survey, carried out in December 2021, of 1,284 policyholders who had made a home insurance claim in the last 2 years.

 Policy scores are based on the provider's standard policy.